Airbags are meant to protect passengers and drivers in the case of a Florida accident. Airbag Injuries to face

 Airbags Causing Fractures

-If you’ve sustained an airbag injury, contact the airbag injury attorneys at Abrahamson & Uiterwyk by calling 1-800-538-4878
+If you’ve sustained an airbag injury, contact the Florida airbag injury lawyers at Abrahamson & Uiterwyk online or by calling 800-538-4878 today to schedule your free consultation.

 Our experienced Tampa injury attorneys have been helping people injured in car accidents for over 30 years.